jurteam/mvp-smart-contract/README.md

 ## Running Test Network

-To run a test ethereum network, in a separate terminal execute:
+To run a test network, in a separate terminal execute:
 `ganache-cli --gasLimit 7000000`

 ## Deployment